A Local’s Guide to the Best 16 Things to Do in Golden Gate Park San Francisco

 Golden Gate Park extends from Ocean Beach on the Western Border to the Haight Ashbury neighborhood on the Eastern Border.
 Along the way, it crosses both the Richmond and Sunset neighborhoods.

-John F. Kennedy Jr Drive and Martin Luther King Jr Drive are roads that connect the East and West.
-However, portions of MLK Jr Dr. are closed to vehicular traffic, especially on the weekends.
-Additionally, a recent vote made the eastern part of JFK Drive to Transverse Drive completely car free.
+John F. Kennedy Jr. Drive and Martin Luther King Jr. Drive connect the East and West.
+However, portions of MLK Jr. Dr. are closed to vehicular traffic, especially on the weekends.
+Additionally, a recent vote made the eastern part of JFK Drive to Transverse Drive completely car-free.

-If you need to cross the park north to south consider the Great Highway (Ocean Beach), Chain of Lakes Dr (41st Ave), Crossover Dr (19th Ave), or Stanyan St (borders Haight- Ashbury).
+If you need to cross the park north to south, consider the Great Highway (Ocean Beach), Chain of Lakes Dr (41st Ave), Crossover Dr (19th Ave), or Stanyan St (which borders Haight—Ashbury).

-There are many options to enter the park, both officially, and unofficially.
-The main entrance is off of Stanyan and Oak St near McLaren Lodge.
-However, walking along Fulton or Lincoln Ave, you’ll find little trails leading into the park as well as marked entrances.
+There are many options for entering the park, both officially and unofficially.
+The main entrance is off of Stanyan and Oak St. near McLaren Lodge.
+However, walking along Fulton or Lincoln Ave., you’ll find little trails leading into the park and marked entrances.

 How to Get to Golden Gate Park